MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 .. figure:: ./images/dependency_ex1.png

 The next example has a dependency on an optional parameter.
-The member *enabled* is set to false so that it is not automatically checked.
-This is a parameter that Geoscience ANALYST will update on export.
+The **enabled** member is set to false so that it is not automatically checked.
+The *city* and *territory* parameters will be enabled when the *territory* checkbox is checked.

 .. code-block:: json